 by Tony Vidler

-Probably 50% of professionals today still would say they do not use digital marketing – and a fair proportion of those who say they don’t also say they don’t ever intend to use it either.
+From what I observe, around 50% of professionals today still say they do not use digital marketing – and a fair proportion of those who say they don’t also say they don’t ever intend to use it either.
 However, from what I actually observe when it comes to how many professionals do actually use digital marketing every working day then it is 100%.

 The largest digital marketing channel in the world is also the one professionals use every working day.
 We use it on the run via our phones and tablets, and we actually use it when we are supposed to be relaxing at home too.
 It is email…and we use it a hundred times or more per day typically.